The Fry

 Where is the cheapest chicken in North York?

 Chicken Quarter inside York Mills Centre offers grilled chicken sandwiches and wraps from $10–$16.
 Monga Fried Chicken at Yonge & Finch sells XXL Taiwanese fried chicken pieces from $12–$15.
 Nakwon Kisa offers an all-you-can-eat Korean buffet including fried chicken for $18 at lunch.
+Mom's Chicken inside Galleria Supermarket serves a full fried chicken with pickled radish and three cans of pop for $21.

 Is there halal chicken in North York?

-ChickQueen at 4801 Keele St is a popular halal-certified chicken restaurant in North York, serving fried chicken, Nashville hot chicken, and grilled options.
+ChickQueen at 4205 Keele St is a popular halal-certified chicken restaurant in North York, serving fried chicken, Nashville hot chicken, and grilled options.
 Farooj Abo Alabed on Lawrence Ave E also offers halal charcoal-grilled chicken.

 What chicken restaurants are near Yonge and Sheppard?